SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 #### response

 Call returns JSON object of the created route.
-In response there will be external ids which have count greater than zero.
+In response there will be external IDs which have count greater than zero.
-There can be multiple external ids in response because you can specify different external ids in a task's checkpoint.
+There can be multiple external IDs in response because you can specify different external IDs in a task's checkpoint.
 If there is nothing to return, then parameter "external_id_counts" will not be present in response.

 ```json